uziahmd/giecos/README.md

 ````
 If you pull new migrations from version control, run `pnpm prisma migrate dev`
 again to update your local database.

-Before deploying the `20250702112848_rename_stripe_to_paymentintent` migration,
-ensure the `Order` table has no duplicate `stripeSessionId` values so they can
-be safely renamed to `paymentIntentId`.
-Remove or merge any duplicates before
-running `pnpm prisma migrate deploy`.

 ---